eslint/eslint/docs/rules/no-ternary.md

 ## Rule Details

-The `no-ternary` rule aims to increase the clarity and readability of code by disallowing the use of ternary operators.
+The `no-ternary` rule aims to disallow the use of ternary operators.

 The following patterns are considered warnings: